OFS/opae-sdk/doc/src/fpga_api/quick_start/readme.md

     slot by typing the following command and checking the output matches the following:

-    $ cat /sys/class/fpga/intel-fpga-dev.0/intel-fpga-port.0/afu_id
+    $ cat /sys/class/fpga_region/region0/dfl-port.0/afu_id

     d8424dc4a4a3c413f89e433683f9040b
 ```

 ## Building a sample application ##
-The library source include code samples.
+The library source includes code samples.
 Use these samples to learn
 how to call functions in the library.
 Build and run these samples as
 quick sanity checks to determine if your installation and environment
 are set up properly.